What Your HRMS Should Address In The UAE

 In compliance with Articles 53 and 54 of UAE Labour Law; a file for every employee’s personal, and professional information must be kept, updated, and must be available in case of an audit.
 These records include but are not limited to employee’s name, age, gender, nationality, place of residence, profession, employment contract, payroll attendance, etc.

 Article 55-64 states that an employee must be paid within 2 weeks after the end of each period with a pay-slip.
 Payment shall be made either through cash or WPS with payroll records kept for a minimum of 10 years.

 Managing Company Policies

 In addition to supporting the UAE Laws and Regulations, it is important that the HRMS also can enforce specific company policies.
 Each organization may have its own set of rules and policies in place.
 As a result, you must ensure that the HRM platform flexibly supports these policies.
-For instance, different companies can have a different setup for attendance management.
+For instance, different companies can have a different setups for attendance management.
 Some may call for salary deductions, while others might not.